I Tried The Apple Watch Series 4 & This Is How It Performed Under Pressure

 Advertisement

 The other new faces are less about efficiency, and more about aesthetics.
-Some are so pretty, they almost make it worth not seeing the weather at a glance: There's the silvery liquid metal and cloud-like vapor, as well as iterations on the visualizations used in the Breathe app (above left).
+Some are so pretty, they almost make it worth not seeing the weather at a glance: There's the silvery liquid metal and cloud-like vapour, as well as iterations on the visualisations used in the Breathe app (above left).
 They're all very soothing, slightly hypnotic, and guaranteed to distract you from whatever you are doing.

 Power Up